essieku/essieku.github.io/_publications/AI_in_progress.md

 ---
-title: "In Whom We Trust?
+title: "In RICHMOND We Trust?
 Social Networks and Trust in AI vs. Human Experts in Housing Investment Decisions"
 collection: publications
 category: books
 permalink: /publication/ai-trust